Country Guide

 Judicial branch:

-highest court(s):Supreme Court (consists of the court president and 18 judges)
+highest court(s):Supreme Court (consists of the chief justice and 4 judges)

 Political parties and leaders: